 The A-Team, 1983-1987.
 George Peppard.
 Dirk Benedict.
 Dwight Schultz.
 And, of course, Mr. T. The show that launched a thousand grenades from the back of a super-fast van.
-The A-Team taught America to blow the shit out of corrupt sheriffs, crooked lawyers and surreptitious cockfighting promoters, and to crack wise in the process.
+The A-Team taught America the solution to corrupt sheriffs, crooked lawyers and surreptitious cockfighting promoters was to blow stuff up and crack wise in the process.
 It’s 27 years later.
 Today we think we live in the world Aaron Spelling made, but beneath it all is Hannibal, Face, Murdock and B.A.
 Baracus, and no one can touch them.

 365 days.
 97 episodes.
 One dude and a DVD box set.